The new Elastic Cloud home page is here. Meet your new one-stop gateway to hosted and managed Elasticsearch:

 - The Elasticsearch Service card can get you to the Deployments page, directly to the Kibana log in, or you can create a deployment.

-- Help is now available from the life preserver icon in the upper-right corner, because if you call for help we’ll be your lifeline!
+- Help is now available from the life preserver icon, because if you call for help we’ll be your lifeline!

 Elasticsearch Service on Microsoft Azure is now generally available!
 With the close of our public beta, we invite you to deploy production and non-production workloads to take advantage of all that Elasticsearch Service has to offer, including Elastic App Search, Elastic APM, Elastic SIEM, and more.